-The Bible is filled with many of God’s promises and to say most of them are amazing is an understatement.
+The Bible is filled with many of God’s promises and to say the majority are amazing is an understatement.
 If we really thought about them and actually believed what they say, life would be fantastic.
 Today I want to focus on five and challenge you to decide that you will consider them reliable, genuine.

 Life at times reminds me of something I saw on television years ago.
 There was a man driving on an icy and slippery road, he kept turning the wheel from left to right to keep his car going in the right direction but it seemed like it was not ‘listening’.
 The car often went in the opposite direction and when he tried to brake, it took so long to stop.
 He was obviously frustrated; he simply wanted to move on to his destination.
 Likewise, life has a way of taking us this way and that when we want to go straight forward.
 God anticipated this and the above promise deals with all the unpredictable aspects of life.
 Whatever God allows can and will be used for good if we trust him.
 As we walk in faith, he guides our steps and makes sure that when we look back we will always see how he turned negatives into positives.
 Do not think all disappointments, delays and detours are necessarily bad.
 They may well bring about the best things in your life.

 Read Romans 8:28.